Natasha Romanoff (Marvel Cinematic Universe): Ultron and the Sokovia Accords

 In 2015, Romanoff and the other Avengers attack a Hydra facility in Sokovia where they recover Loki's scepter and encounter Wanda Maximoff and her twin brother Pietro.
-At the Avengers Tower, Romanoff attends the celebratory party and witnesses Ultron’s first attack.
+At the Avengers Tower, Romanoff attends the celebratory party and witnesses Ultron's first attack.
 She and the team go to Johannesburg to stop Ultron, but Maximoff subdues Romanoff, causing her to see visions of her time at the Red Room.
 Afterwards, she and the others find refuge at Barton's home, where she is greeted by his children who call her "Aunty Nat".
 She and Banner discuss their romantic feelings toward one another and consider going into hiding together.
 She, Rogers, and Barton travel to Seoul to stop Ultron from transferring his network into a vibranium body powered by the Mind Stone.
 They succeed but she is taken hostage by Ultron and held in Sokovia.
 Barton communicates with her using morse code and she is later rescued by Banner, who attempts to get Romanoff to leave with him.
 Romanoff kisses him, but decides that they should stay and pushes him off a ledge to trigger a transformation into the Hulk.
 She rallies with the other Avengers and Vision in the battle against Ultron.
-Following their victory, she and Rogers form a new team at the Avengers Compound consisting of Wilson, Rhodes, Maximoff, and Vision.
+Following their victory, she and Rogers form a new team in upstate New York at the Avengers Compound consisting of Wilson, Rhodes, Maximoff, and Vision.

 In 2016, she joins Rogers, Wilson, and Maximoff on a mission in Lagos to stop the mercenary Brock Rumlow from obtaining a bioweapon.
 Romanoff succeeds in securing it, but Maximoff mistakenly kills Wakandan humanitarian workers while protecting Rogers from Rumlow's suicide bomb, triggering the passage of the Sokovia Accords, giving the United Nations command of the Avengers.
 She comforts Rogers after Peggy Carter's funeral and is present in Vienna where the accords were to be ratified and survives the bombing that kills Wakandan King T'Chaka, T'Challa's father.
 She initially sides with Stark who supports the accords, accompanying him with Rhodes, Vision, T'Challa and Peter Parker to subdue Rogers's team consisting of Barnes, Barton, Wilson, Maximoff, and Scott Lang at Leipzig/Halle Airport in Germany.
-While she initially fights against the rogue Avengers, she has a change of heart and allows Rogers and Barnes to escape.
-T'Challa reports her betrayal to U.S. Secretary of State Thaddeus Ross, which puts her at odds with Stark and forces her to go into hiding after violating the accords.
+While there, she changes her mind and allows Rogers and Barnes to escape.
+T'Challa reports her betrayal to U.S. Secretary of State Thaddeus Ross, which puts her at odds with Stark and forces her to go into hiding.